 Dave Fontaine, Sr., learned the business from his dad, who learned it from his dad.
 Before taking over as president, Dave Sr. was the project manager on more than 100 projects, so his emphasis on construction operations and field operations is second nature.
 In fact, if he’s not in the office, he’s probably on a job site right now.

 Dave Fontaine, Jr., is the latest Fontaine family member to help lead the business.
 And just like those who came before him, he learned to be a tradesman before he made his way into the office, spending time as a carpenter, laborer, and mason.
-Dave Jr. is an expert in green building techniques and works with our clients on both general contracting and construction management projects.
+Dave Jr. is pushing the company forward in the areas of green building techniques, construction technology, and diversity while working with our clients on both general contracting and construction management projects.
 When he’s not busy serving as a project executive for our clients, Dave Jr. focuses on the company’s long-term strategy and vision.